Freshest is not always synonymous with healthiest when it comes to fruit and vegetables, sometimes fermented is best.

 6. Miso

-Fans of Japanese food will know miso soup, but perhaps not that miso itself is a paste made of fermented soybeans with a kind of mold called koji.
+Fans of Japanese food will know miso soup, but perhaps not that miso itself is a paste made of fermented soybeans with a kind of mould called koji.
 It can be used in salad dressings and marinades for fish and meat as well as in soups.

 Kombucha is essentially a probiotic tea with reported health benefits.
 A nutrient rich elixir that's deep rooted in Tibetan history, made with tea, sugar, water and culture.